Nikhitha2027/Code-Generation-and-Debugging-Assistant/README.md

 ## 2.1 AI-Assisted Debugging: The Future of Automated Code Fixing

-Khartode et al. (2025) investigated the role of AI systems such as ChatGPT, GitHub Copilot, RepairLLaMA, and GAMMA in automated debugging.
-Their findings revealed that AI-assisted debugging significantly improves bug detection accuracy and debugging speed while reducing developer effort.
-The study also highlighted limitations in handling complex semantic and multi-file bugs, indicating the need for human verification.
+Khartode et al. investigated the role of AI systems such as ChatGPT, GitHub Copilot, RepairLLaMA, and GAMMA in automated debugging.
+Their study concluded that AI-assisted debugging significantly improves bug detection accuracy, debugging speed, and developer productivity while reducing manual effort.
+The authors also emphasized that human validation remains necessary when handling complex semantic and logical errors [1].

 ## 2.2 Designing for Novice Debuggers: A Pilot Study on an AI-Assisted Debugging Tool

-Kurniawan et al. (2025) proposed CodeHinter, an intelligent debugging assistant designed for novice programmers.
-The system combines fault localization techniques with AI-generated hints and interactive guidance to improve debugging skills.
-Results showed that structured AI assistance enhances debugging effectiveness and reduces reliance on fully automated solutions.
+Kurniawan et al. proposed CodeHinter, an intelligent debugging assistant designed for novice programmers.
+The system integrates fault localization techniques, AI-generated hints, quizzes, and guided debugging workflows to help users identify and fix software defects.
+The study demonstrated that structured AI assistance improves debugging effectiveness and supports learning during the debugging process [2].

 ## 2.3 Debugging with Open-Source Large Language Models: An Evaluation

-Majdoub and Ben Charrada (2024) evaluated multiple open-source Large Language Models using DebugBench, a benchmark containing over 4,000 buggy code samples.
-Their research demonstrated that advanced open-source models such as DeepSeek-Coder achieved strong debugging performance and successfully repaired a large percentage of software defects.
+Majdoub and Ben Charrada evaluated multiple open-source Large Language Models using the DebugBench benchmark consisting of more than 4,000 buggy code instances.
+Their results showed that advanced open-source models such as DeepSeek-Coder achieved strong debugging performance and successfully repaired a large percentage of software defects across Python, Java, and C++ programs [3].

 ---